 For most of her life, Rachel Jeffs didn’t know anything but the polygamist life, growing up within the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS) in Sandy, Utah, a suburb of Salt Lake City.
 Her father, FLDS leader Warren Jeffs, had come from church royalty—his father, Rulon Jeffs, was the longtime former leader of the Mormon offshoot group.
 Rulon’s father was also a polygamist.
 After Rulon’s death, Warren appointed himself the leader of the group, saying that God came down to his bedroom and ordained him an apostle of the church.
 He would be their prophet; whatever he ordered would come directly from God.

-Warren Jeffs, who still leads the church, is the subject of the A&E special, Warren Jeffs: Prophet of Evil.
-He has 78 “wives”—many of whom are young girls—and 53 children.
+Warren Jeffs, who still leads the church from prison, has 78 “wives”—many of whom are young girls—and 53 children.
 One wife was 12 when he married her.

 When Rachel—who says she considers the church a cult now—talks about her father, she seems grateful he didn’t marry her off when she was a child.
 She was 18 when he arranged the marriage to a 25-year-old FLDS member, who already had two wives.
 But that doesn’t mean she has a good relationship with him.

 In her book, Breaking Free, she details how her father sexually abused her as a child, destroyed families within the church and ultimately led her to leave the group (and her husband) on December 31, 2014 with her five children.

 On August 4, 2011 Warren Jeffs received a sentence of life in prison plus 20 years for sexually assaulting two girls he claimed were his “spiritual wives.”
 But being in a Texas state prison hasn’t stopped him from passing along messages and “revelations” to his followers.